janstrng/Evaluating-IoT-devices/Devices/Framework_2/dlink_plug.md

 | B.1.5 | Password is recommended to be at least 8 characters and consists of at least one character from each character group. (big letters, small letters and numbers(special characters))  (ETSI 5.4) | 4 | 3 |
 | B.1.6 | Administrator gets notifies about new/unauthorized changes in device software (ETSI 5.7) | 3 | 1 |

+#### Reasoning for value of implementation

+B.1.2: The authentication area is were our research found the D-Link systems most vulnerable.
+As for this point didn't we really find any clear mechanism.
+The reason the point don't have the value of implementation on 4 is because the user has the option to enable Face-ID or Two-factor authentification.

+B.1.5: The only requirements passwords are 6 characters.
+From a security perspective is this less almost every other system with passwords.
+This makes it easy for the user to create an easy password.

 ### B2: Communication
 | Nr | Criterias | Value of consequence | Value of implementation |
 | ----------- | ----------- | ----------- | ----------- |